AVONDALE ICELANDICS

 No riders outside of age, weight, or height parameter.
 Not being able to balance yourself in the saddle when the horse is in motion.

-It is a safety risk to the horses and participants as well as to the visitors or dogs who are trespassing on private property.
+It is a safety risk to the horses and participants as well as to the visitors.

 No feeding of outside food to the horses as it endangers their health.
 Horses can also become aggressive with improper treating or can mistakenly bite fingers.